Diversity and Inclusion Guidelines

 - Use the gender neutral nouns of “people,” “person” or “parent” instead of “man,” ”women,” “father” or “mother.”
 For example, use “chairperson” instead of “chairman” or state that “all people are created equal” instead of “all men are created equal.”

 - Honor individual preferences for gender identification by using the appropriate pronouns.
-It is acceptable for individuals to indicate “Preferred Pronouns” on employee nametags, email signatures, business cards and Web bios.
+Individuals may indicate “Preferred Pronouns” on employee nametags, email signatures, business cards, website bios, etc.